matomo-org/matomo/README.md

 ## Mission Statement

-> « To create, as a community, the leading international Free/Libre web analytics application, providing access to all functionality through open components and open APIs. »
+> « To create, as a community, the leading international Free/Libre web analytics platform, providing access to all functionality through open components and open APIs. »

 Or in short:
 > « Liberate Web Analytics »